 We find them in departments of finance, computer science, training and quality control, in the public sector, higher education and in the Minister of equipment and transport (www.fabi.be)

 - training in mathematical modelling in all areas of engineering sciences;

 - flexibility when it comes to building your programme (major and elective courses compose more than half of the programme);

 - the opportunity to complete part of the programme abroad or at KULeuven;

-- via complementary modules, direct access to the second year Master’s degree programme in general statistics, biostatistics or actuarial sciences.
+- via complementary modules, direct access to the second bloc Master’s degree programme in general statistics, biostatistics or actuarial sciences.